 - a.
 Baseline Survey (A): Self-reported health, workplace, and demographic information will be collected via an online survey with up to 66 questions.
 Only a subset of questions are answered by participants, based on skip logic. - b.
 Health Insurance Claims Data (B): As a part of consenting to our study, participants will grant us access to health insurance claims data.
 These include total costs of services, bill amounts, and diagnosis codes.
 Health insurance data will be collected from 2015 2020.
-Claims data are currently only available for

-- employees in two insurance companies, which together comprise 70% of employees in the initial pool with health benefits through the University. - c.
+Claims data are currently only available for employees in two insurance companies, which together comprise 70% of employees in the initial pool with health benefits through the University. - c.
 Human Resources Data (C): Participants will also grant us access to UIUC human resources data, including absenteeism, turnover, employment unit, department, tenure, salary, age, race, sex, and benefit elections.
 HR data will be collected from 2015 2020. - d.
 Biometric Screening (D): A third-party vendor will measure height, weight, waist circumference, resting blood pressure, total cholesterol, total cholesterol ratio, HDL cholesterol, LDL cholesterol, triglycerides, glucose levels.
 In addition, a set of questions will be asked prior to the revelation of the results of the biometric screening, to measure expectations of weight, height, cholesterol level, blood pressure, glucose level, and body mass index.
 A second biometric screening will be administered among a subset of participants during the second year of the study. - e.
-Health Risk Assessment (E): The health risk assessment survey will measure self-reported wellness, health status, nutrition, healthy activities, desire to improve health, preventative health measures.
+Health Risk Assessment (E): The health risk assessment survey will measure selfreported wellness, health status, nutrition, healthy activities, desire to improve health, preventative health measures.
 Answers to the adaptive survey are combined to create customized indices of health risk. - f.
 Wellness Course Data (F): We will collect data on enrollment, participation and completion of wellness courses.
 Enrollment is recorded using our online registration system.
 Participation and completion are monitored by wellness instructors.
 Completion is defined as participation in at least 80% of the weeks that a course is provided. - g.
-Follow-Up Survey (G): Identical to baseline survey, administered to a subset of the members of the control group and treatment group C. - h.
-Follow-Up Biometric Screening (H): Identical to the first biometric screening, similarly administered to a subset of the members of the control group and treatment group C.
+Follow-Up Survey (G): Similar to the baseline survey, offered to all study participants. - h.
+Follow-Up Biometric Screening (H): Identical to the first biometric screening, offered to all study participants.